tradytics/surpriver/README.md

   <img src="figures/correlation_plot.png">
 </p>

-Here is the more detailed description of stats you get from the above command.
+As you can see in the image above, the anomalous stocks (score < 0) usually have a higher absolute change in the future on average.
+That proves that the predictions are actually for those stocks that moved more than average in the next few hours/days.
+One question arises here, what if the tool is just picking the highest volatility stocks because those would yield high future absolute change.
+In order to prove that it's not the case, here is the more detailed description of stats you get from the above command.
 ```
 --> Future Performance
 Correlation between future absolute change vs anomalous score (lower is better, range = (-1, 1)): **-0.23**